hampusborgos/react-html-id/README.md

 ### enableUniqueIds(component)

 This should be called from the constructor of the component that needs unique IDs, passing `this` as the parameter.
+After calling this you can use `nextUniqueId`, `lastUniqueId` and `getUniqueId` by invoking them on `this`.

-This either add a `componentWillUpdate` handler to the current component, or wrap the existing one.
-This is necessary to reset the ID counter every time the component re-renders.
+This call either adds a `componentWillUpdate` handler to the current component, or wraps the existing one.
+The package uses `componentWillUpdate` to reset the ID counter every time the component re-renders.

+    class MyComponent {
+        constructor() {
+            super()

+            // Enable Unique ID support for this class enableUniqueIds(this)
+        }

+        render() {
+            // ...
+        }
+    }

 ### Component.nextUniqueId()